 Games and Activities

 Plan some winter-themed games like pin the carrot on the snowman.
 If there's snow on the ground, organize a snowman-making contest or play sledding games.
 Just be sure to let your guests know if they should come prepared for outdoor play in the cold.
 If you'd rather stay inside, you could play some snowman party games or have fun with indoor winter party activities.

 Winter Party Food

-- For dessert (besides the candy table), serve cupcakes that have been baked in snowflake-printed baking cups or encased in snowflake cupcake wrappers (trace the cupcake wrapper template onto snowflake-themed paper).
+- For dessert (besides or instead of the candy table), serve cupcakes that have been baked in snowflake-printed baking cups or encased in snowflake cupcake wrappers (trace the cupcake wrapper template onto snowflake-themed paper).

 - Arrange three round cakes to form a snowman cake.
 Use colored icing and candy accessories to decorate him.

 - Set up a fun and delicious hot cocoa party bar with lots of tasty toppings.

 You can have guests make their own snowflake wands to take home as parting gifts.
-Other ideas for winter party favors:
+Other ideas for winter party favors include:

-- Make your own snowman kit: a package containing a small tun of white play dough and cardstock cutouts of the accessories (hat, carrot nose, buttons, etc.).
+- Make your own snowman kit.
+Put together a package containing a small tub of white playdough and cardstock cutouts of the accessories (hat, carrot nose, buttons, etc.).

 - Snowman candy bars (wrap candy bars in white paper and decorate as snowmen.